frap129/layman/README.md

 The `none` layout manager does not manage any windows.
 It exists as a reference implementation, and to allow users to disable layout management on a given workspace.

-Binding:
+Commands:
 ```
-bindym <your bind here> nop layman layout none # disable layout management on a workspace
+layman layout none # disable layout management on a workspace
 ```

 ### Autotiling